alphagov/verify-service-provider/docs/adr/0025-we-will-only-release-one-configuration-file.md

 The application will default to the verify-service-provider.yml file that's included in the .zip if no command line arguments are provided.

-If the application is started without command line arguments it will WARN that it should be started with `server path/to/config`.
+If the application is started without command line arguments specifying a yml file AND no environment variables have been set, startup should error gracefully and tell the user that the configuration fields have not been specified for example:

+"ERROR - no configuration fields found, either set environment variables or specify a configuration file using command line arguments ```server <path/to/verify-service-provider.yml>```"

 We will establish the path to verify-service-provider.yml by asking java for the path to the .jar file containing the Application class and looking in the parent